 - I have to know exactly what happened and why it happened;

-- I have to know the facts of the case from your perspective and from the prosecutor’s perspective because just having your side of it is not going to be enough.
+- I have to know the facts of the case from your perspective and the prosecutor's perspective because just having your side of it will not be enough.

-A lot of times I say, I’m going to hear everything you’ve got to say, but do me a favor.
-Tell me what the other side, and don’t leave anything out, is saying that you did.
+Often, I say, I'm going to hear everything you've got to say, but do me a favor.
+Please tell me what the other side, and don't leave anything out, says that you did.

-Because sometimes they can say you did something; we can do some nice investigation on the case and we can say, wait a minute, they may have done that, but do you know what the other person did?
+Because sometimes they can say you did something; we can do some excellent investigation on the case, and we can say, wait a minute, they may have done that, but do you know what the other person did?
 Sometimes you might be able to get that into a defense.

 So, pick up the phone.
 Ask for a meeting with Ron Hedding.
 I'm a warrior.
 I've done these cases before.
 It doesn't matter whether it's a felony or a misdemeanor.
 Take the first step so you can get out of the criminal justice system as fast as possible.
 Hedding Law Firm is based in Los Angeles County, and we offer a free case evaluation.